Elektrobit/crinit/README.md

   path `${CMAKE_INSTALL_LIBDIR}/test/crinit/utest`.
 * Elos event polling time (see global configuration example) `-DDEFAULT_ELOS_EVENT_POLLING_TIME=<usecs>`.
   Default is 500000.
+* Kernel logging can be activated at build time using `-DDEFAULT_USE_KMSG={On, Off}`.
+The behaviour can still be changed at runtime via the command line parameters.
 * Build and install API documentation in doxygen HTML format using `-DAPI_DOC={On, Off}`.
 Needs doxygen.
 Default is `On`.
 * Build and install an example generator for the machine id file (see above) using `-DMACHINE_ID_EXAMPLE={On, Off}`.